 On April 21, 2014, Leah Yeglin gave birth to her son, Jacob.
 Moments later, she began to sense something was wrong – and soon learned her intuition was right.
 A nurse informed her that Jacob had a cleft lip but, thankfully, was otherwise healthy.
 “It was a shock,” Yeglin remembers.
 “I thought that was a problem in third world countries.”

 Cleft lips and palates are the result of a genetic disorder that affects only about one in every 700 children in the U.S., according to Dr. John Teichgraeber, a pediatric plastic surgeon affiliated with Children’s Memorial Hermann Hospital and the Director of the Division of Pediatric Plastic and Reconstructive Surgery at McGovern Medical School at UTHealth.
-Thanks to improvements in 3D ultrasound, Dr. Teichgraeber estimates 80 to 90 percent of cleft lip and palate cases are diagnosed in utero.
+Thanks to improvements in 3D ultrasound, Dr. Teichgraeber estimates 80% to 90% of cleft lip and palate cases are diagnosed in utero.
 While the condition is not life-threatening, it does cause complications, and “the visual problem of a cleft lip can be devastating to parents,” he explains.

 Yeglin, who lost her eye to cancer when she was 2 years old, well understands the stigma that can come with being different.
 Still, she emphasizes that Jacob’s cleft lip was more than just a cosmetic issue.
 “In those early days, life was really tough,” Yeglin recalls.
 “We had such a struggle getting him to eat.”
 Jacob could not breastfeed, and each bottle-feeding took more than an hour.